homeaway/datapull/docs/docs/index.md

 ### How to schedule a DataPull ?

-Please add an element **_cronexpression_** in the cluster section of the Input Json.
-Example:- "cronexpression": "0 21 * * *" This means the DataPull gets executed every day at 9 PM UTC.
+Please add an element _cronexpression_ in the cluster section of the Input Json.
+For example, `"cronexpression": "0 21 * * *"` executes DataPull every day at 9 PM UTC.